- Agile Budgeting

 For a proven alternative to the annual budgeting trap, I highly recommend the book Beyond Budgeting from Harvard Business School Press.
 It describes a proven approach to saving the months of labor hours and stress normally wasted each year on budgeting exercises while also improving financial performance and customer satisfaction in a wide range of company types.

 Any CFO should love this approach.
-As the book authors and conference speakers have pointed out, every CFO they’ve met already knew how much he or she wanted to spend in a year.
+As the book authors and conference speakers have pointed out, every CFO they’ve met already knew how much they wanted to spend in a year.
 In this agile philosophy, as soon as they know that figure for the next year, budgeting is done!
 Then the organization delivers as much as it can for that price as shown in the next two sections.

 If you are given the option, I recommend agile teams take the same approach as entrepreneurs.
 Act like each team or program is a little startup, with a “run rate” exactly like a startup’s burn rate.
 A run rate totals costs for the team each year, usually shown over multiple years with a small adjustment for raises, supply cost inflation, etc. Assume the team’s run rate will be the same regardless of what the team is working on or its size.
 For purpose of this exercise, adding or losing a few people will not significantly change the rate.